dmbarbour/wikilon/docs/Runtime.md

 ## Memory Management

-For efficient use of memory and CPU, I want to logically copy objects.
-Consequently, I cannot recycle memory on drop, unless I somehow know it's a final logical copy.
-I will need automatic memory management.
-Even so, Awelon's acyclic structure (or directed-acyclic structure, with logical copies) and purity (which reduces latency concerns) can potentially simplify memory management in Awelon relative to other languages.
-Also, I can potentially optimize temporary structures that are not copied.

-I am concerned about memory fragmentation caused by free lists.
-Memory fragmentation results in degrading performance for long computations.
-Compacting collectors as a basis seem simpler and more trustworthy.

-Compacting collectors are notorious for poor memory utilization.
-A certain amount of space must be kept free to perform compaction.
-For example, with a two-space collector, 50% of memory is kept free.
-Fortunately, this issue is mitigated by parallelism in a multi-agent environment.
-For example, if I have a hundred computations allocated 10MB each, and less than 1% of my time is spent on compaction, then I could make do with just one blank 10MB heap and 1% memory overhead for GC.
-In practice I would want extra blanks to support parallel compaction, but the overhead can easily be well under the 50% case.

-Another concern is lightweight parallelism.
-Compaction with active mutators is not simple, so we'll want to pause work before compaction.
-But synchronization isn't cheap, so we'll want to amortize synchronization by delaying compaction as much as feasible using simple techniques.

-To delay compaction, we *must* recycle memory before compaction.

-An intriguing option is hierarchical compaction.
-We model evaluation as occurring within a 'child' heap.
-The parent heap can then provide a survivor space.
-We promote objects that survive two collections in the child to a survivor space so they are not copied by further compactions.
-This both controls frequency of copies and prevents the parent from filling too quickly because we only promote relatively long-lived objects.

-We can explicitly model the survivor spaces within the parent, too.
-Thus, we can model an entire compaction heap hierarchically, with multiple generations of survivors.
-No information is shared between heaps, we only observe the final result of an evaluation.
-This works great for lightweight `(par)` style parallelism.
-For KPNs, we might need to evaluate in batches to move intermediate results between subnets and processes.

-Besides hierarchical compaction, we might benefit from flyweight free-lists for short-lived objects for tuples or binding like `[A] b b b`.
-However, it isn't clear this will offer sufficient benefits to outweigh the extra costs of managing a free list and complexity of tracking sharing.
+I'll logical copy on `c`.
+Logical copies reduce overheads for common patterns.

+Awelon is a simpler target than most.
+Pure computations cannot directly observe internal evaluation latencies, so pause times aren't critical.
+Since we don't have ad-hoc mutation, we don't need write barriers in a generational collector.
+Pure `(par)` style parallelism can be isolated via hierarchical heaps.
+Awelon doesn't produce memory cycles.
+We can design such that heaps are 'unidirectional', no references up the heap.

+Memory fragmentation hurts locality, performance, and predictability of performance.
+Copy collectors are a good alternative, except that they reorder the heap which also hurts predictability for cache behavior and can hinder lightweight tracking for multiple generations.
+I favor mark-compact algorithms that preserve heap order.

+I'll probably use generational GC to reduce frequency of copying for long-lived objects.
+Also, hierarchical GC to support lightweight threads with coarse-grained synchronization.
+It seems feasible to simply copy a hierarchical heap without compacting it, assuming there are no external references directly into a hierarchical heap (i.e. such that all references are via thread-control-block).

+Which mark-compact algorithm should I use?

+I want constant space overhead for GC, such that we conceptually could have allocated all the space needed for GC up front.
+This means GC mustn't require a stack.
+I also want to use Lisp-like cons cells (simple word pairs) for a few cases like binding operator `b` and potentially for list data.
+Anything that requires an extra word per object seems relatively steep.

+Boortz and Sahlin developed an algorithm specifically to leverage unidirectional heaps that avoids space overheads and is a fair bit simpler than conventional compaction algorithms.
+This algorithm does have disadvantages.
+First, it moves each surviving object twice per compaction (up a heap, then back down).
+Second, it reads dead objects, which means it has a cost proportional to total heap size instead of just the survivor set.
+Each of these disadvantages can be mitigated by a generational collector.

+Conventional algorithms need bits for marking objects.
+We use a separate bitmap per heap to track GC bits.
+For tri-color marking, this would require about 2 bits per object.
+If I assume each object is at least two words, the space overhead is reduced to 1/32 or 1/64 (depending on word size).
+This seems feasible.
+A marking algorithm could then use a fixed-size stack together with incremental marking techniques.
+For example, we mark an object 'grey' if we reach the stack limit, then scan for remaining grey objects before compacting.
+Compaction can use an offset table approach.

+I find the Boortz and Sahlin algorithm more appealing, despite its disadvantages.
+I'll try it first.

 *Aside:* An unfortunate consequence of shared objects in a DAG is that I cannot perform constant-space traversals, since I don't know how many times I'll traverse an object.
-I need a stack to serialize values, or even to compute the size of a value.
+I need a stack to serialize a value.

 ## Memory Representations

+Probably common object types, now and later:

+* programs, sequences of words and values
+* small natural numbers
+* `[[B]A]` partial binding of programs
+* `[[Hd][Tl]:]` list and tree structures
+* `[[A] inR]` optional values, potentially
+* texts, binaries, arrays (logically lists)
+* labels and labeled data (records, variants)
+* unboxed vectors and matrices for math

+I can use a few tag bits per pointer to help with discriminating values.
+This is mostly important for *small* objects, such as two-word cons cells where adding an extra word header would constitute 50% overhead.
+Larger objects can afford the header word, and most need them anyway to discriminate more types of objects.

+Another area to use a tag bit is to distinguish actions (words, or logical inline blocks) from values, such that I can test bindings and arities with a simple pointer check.
+For words, it would be useful to distinguish the 'static inline' variant (perhaps via logical inlining of the word's program) vs. lazy link judgement.

+Optimizing bind to use a cons cell seems useful as a frequent action for construction of closures and data objects.
+In general, binding might extend also to `[B A]` composition if we support logically inlined blocks, which might be useful for various accelerators.

+Optimizing data lists to use Lisp-like cons cells could be useful as a basis for many lightweight data structures, especially given that the cons cells are easily heterogeneous.
+Lists would be used to model trees in terms of a `(node-value, list-of-children)` pair, for example.

+Optimizing for the common `[[A] inR]` case of binding, e.g. reducing it to a single tag bit, could potentially save allocations for activities that repeatedly wrap and unwrap optional values - e.g. the Maybe monad.
+But I'm not sure I have sufficient bits for this use case.
+The benefits would be marginal if I later perform allocations for operations on a stack.

+*Aside:* I wonder if optional/maybe values costing the same as singleton lists would encourage a preference for relational/logic programming, streamable outputs, backtracking, etc. via list monad.
+If so, I'm willing to call that a win.

+Labels and labeled data need some careful consideration.
+I must still work out how they might interact with editable views and so on - ideally without direct language support.
+The partial binding could work for labeled values.
+Labeled records, in general, might benefit from memoizing a 'perfect hash' for each set of labels.
+Also, we might not model records directly, but rather record *construct

+ Optimizing lists to use cons cells could simplify efficient representation for many list or tree data structures.
+Large lists might be compacted into arrays, but only by explicit action.

+Programs can be represented by contiguous arrays of actions terminating in `\return` or one of a few variants for tail-call optimization.
+We might also have some means to represent that one block is logically 'inlined' into another.

-A program will generally be represented by a header followed by a contiguous array of words terminating in a special `\return` word, or a variant for tail-call optimizations.
-An optimizer may rewrite certain patterns under the hood like `[A]b a` to `\push2nd A \pop`, but nothing that hinders serialization of the original Awelon code.
+A program will be represented by a header followed by an array of words terminating in a special `\return` word, or a variant for tail-call optimizations.
+The evaluator will rewrite certain patterns under the hood like `[A]b a` to `\push2nd A \pop` to use the auxiliary stack, but only for stuff we can serialize back to the original code without global rewrites.

-An evaluation 'thread' generally consists of a program under construction, the program under evaluation (a block offset pair), a call-return continuation stack, preallocated space and a heap for further allocations, etc..
-For efficient compaction, our call-return stack will contain only plain old data objects.
-Thus, for `\return` we'll use a block offset pair instead of a direct reference into a block.

-The block header would include size, substructural attributes, annotation flags, evaluation status, etc..
-We might want to include a slot for extended metadata.

-Within a block, we will reference Awelon words, annotations, and other blocks.
+Our evaluation thread will have its heap, a program under construction, and the call-return stack.
+For call-return, in context of compaction, we might need a pointer to the start of each block and our offset.
+OTOH, the Boortz algorithm mentions correct handling for overlapping objects.
+If that works out, call-return could be a simple pointer movement even when we compact code, and we might need a 'header' for our blocks only in context of tracking substructural attributes and so on.

-We could use tag bits to distinguish some things.
+We use tag bits to distinguish some things.
 However, doing so is useful only for small values where the header is a significant burden.
 Small natural numbers would be a classic example.
 Ideas where tag bits might help:

 * small natural numbers
 * list cons cells - `[hd tl :]`